 - learning needs that can largely be met within mainstream classrooms and without significant additional adult support.

 Interested in being a part of the pioneering class of students starting in August 2018?
 Want to find out more about The Grange’s unique “small is big” approach to effective primary education?
-Sign up to attend one of the school’s Open Days on 8-9 June and 22-23 June.
-To register, visit thegrange.edu.sg.
+Come and meet them at the next open house days, 28 and 29 September 2018 – register here.

 Written in collaboration with: